Armed with influencers and lobbyists, TikTok goes on the offense on Capitol Hill

 The heat on TikTok is rising, and so is its spending on lobbyists

-Bringing creators to the Capitol is all part of TikTok's larger lobbying efforts in the country.
+Bringing creators to the Capitol and speaking directly to TikTok users are all part of the company's larger lobbying efforts in the country.

 The app is owned by the Chinese company ByteDance and has been battered by the U.S. government over the last few months.